Subject Leader

 The Design and Technology curriculum at Oriel High School provides opportunities for students to develop their capability, through combining their designing and making skills with knowledge and understanding in order to create quality products.
 This knowledge and understanding is taught specifically within Design and Technology lessons but crosses over closely with other curriculum areas such as Maths, Science, Business Studies, ICT and PDC.
 Design and Technology lessons also provide excellent opportunities for teamwork and for students to apply value judgments of an aesthetic, economic, moral, social, and technical nature in their designing and to existing products.

-The Design and Technology department at Oriel High School consists of four members of teaching staff and two technicians.
+The Design and Technology department at Oriel High School consists of five members of teaching staff and two technicians.
 It is an incredibly well resourced department that boasts seven specialist Design and Technology rooms; three Resistant Materials workshops, two Catering/Food Technology rooms, a dedicated computer suite and a Textiles room.
 There is also a heat room within the Resistant Materials area of the department where students can braze, solder, MIG weld and sand cast metal.

 Key Stage 3 Curriculum